-To isolate a particular target cell type in an unlabeled, i.e., untouched form, non-target cells are magnetically labeled and depleted.
-During separation, the unlabeled target cell type is collected in the flow-through fraction.
+- To isolate a particular target cell type in an unlabeled, i.e., untouched form, non-target cells are magnetically labeled and depleted.
+During separation, the unlabeled target cell type is collected in the flow-through fraction. - The mixture of magnetically labeled non-target cells is retained within the column.